Everton: Man denies goalpost disruption of football match

 A trial date was fixed for 7 June at the same court.

-The charges allege Mr McKechnie went onto the playing area without lawful authority or excuse and tied himself to the goalpost with zip ties, intending to disrupt the match.
+The charges allege Mr McKechnie went on to the playing area without lawful authority or excuse and tied himself to the goalpost with zip ties, intending to disrupt the match.

 The game was paused when he tied himself to the frame of the goalpost, while wearing a T-shirt with the slogan Just Stop Oil.